pfalcon/ScratchABit/README.md

 > Q: I'm not on Linux, how can I run ScratchABit?

-A: Install Linux in an emulator on your system and rejoice.
+A: Install Linux in an emulator/VM on your system and rejoice.

 > Q: Mandatory screenshot?